inossidabile/hashbang/README.md

 ## Memory consumption

-Hashbang will keep one instance of Sunscraper per each instance.
+Hashbang will keep one instance of Sunscraper per each Hashbang instance.
 Sunscraper  bundles clear QTWebKit and therefore keeps memory consumption as low as possible for virtual browsers.
 However it can still be noticeable and therefore you should only increase possible concurency if your resource gets indexed often.